Induced Abortion Care

 • Reinforce informed consent with privacy, dignity, and unbiased communication.

-• Coordinate timely follow-up to confirm uterine evacuation completion and recovery stability.
+• Coordinate timely follow-up to confirm uterine evacuation completion and recovery stability (commonly within 7 to 14 days after medication abortion).

 • Offer contraception counseling and referrals for mental health or social support as requested.